-Let’s face it: society is becoming increasingly health conscious.
+Let’s face it: society is becoming increasingly health-conscious.
 For some people, smoking is an unacceptable risk and they need to find an alternative way to get stoned.
-And its not only this that’s drawing people away from traditional flower—there are also connoisseurs of cannabis on a quest for the purest, the strongest, or the tastiest product.
+And it’s not only this that’s drawing people away from traditional flower— but there are also connoisseurs of cannabis on a quest for the purest, the strongest, or the tastiest product.
 More than ever before, there is a focus in the cannabis community on something other than the high.
 This is the brave new world of extractions.

 It’s not a simple world.
-Shatter, CO2 oil, distillate, Phoenix Tears, supercritical, cherry oil, hash, tinctures, and honey oil are only a few of the terms that cause would-be adventurers to scratch their heads.
+Shatter, CO2 Honey oil, Distillate, Phoenix Tears, Cherry oil, Hash, and BHO oil are only a few of the terms that cause would-be adventurers to scratch their heads.
 The truth is, extraction is a scientific process, and subtleties of the end results aren’t necessarily easy to wrap your head around.
 Well, don’t fear.
 We’ve got you covered.

 Let’s break down the three leading extraction methods.

 SUPERCRITICAL CO2 EXTRACTION